havatv/qgismultidistancebufferplugin/help/source/index.rst

 Buffering a polygon with a negative buffer distance means shrinking the polygon and is also known as a *setback*.

-Buffer distances can be added and deleted in the dialogue using the *Add* and *Remove* buttons.
+Buffer distances can be added and removed in the dialogue using the *Add*, *Remove* and *Clear* buttons.
+The *Remove* button removes the selected entries, while the *Clear* button removes all entries.
-The keyboard can be used to add the buffer distances quickly (number followed by <enter>).
+The keyboard can be used to add buffer distances quickly (number followed by <enter>).

+Fixed increment buffer distances can be added under **Add multiple zones**, specifying the number of zones, the width of each zone and the start value.

 A checkbox (*Use only selected features*) can be used to choose to only buffer around selected features.